Studying Abroad is Affordable

-You let Student Financial Services know when and where you are studying abroad when you submit the Leave of Absence Form.
+You let Student Financial Services know when and where you are studying abroad when you submit the Study Abroad Agreement.
 SFS has access to the Study Abroad Budgets and will adjust your aid accordingly after you've submitted this form.

 When will my financial aid be available?